szaimen/Nextcloud-NAS-Guide/README.md

 1. Choose to install/reinstall DDclient
 1. Select your **DDNS-provider** (e.g. `Strato`), enter the **Host/Domain** (e.g. `yourdomain.com`), the **Login/Domain** (e.g. `yourdomain.com`) and the **Password or API-key** (e.g. `your-ddns-password`)
 1. Confirm your settings
-1. Make sure that the initial test looks good
+1. It should now report that the initial DNS update was successful.
 </details>

 ### How to enable Port Forwarding?
-You will need to port forward some specific ports to your server in order to make it possible to run a public webserver on it.
+You will need to port forward some specific ports to your server in order to make it possible to run a public webserver on it.<br>
+(**Hint**: Most likely is your server internally called `nextcloud`; Otherwise you can identify your server by its internal IP-address e.g. `192.168.178.144`)
 <details><summary>Click here to expand</summary>

 How to do port forwarding in detail, completely depends on your router.
 Thus, you should inspect your router's manual for that.